OperationSpark/snake-fsd/README.md

 No?
 Well we haven't programmed our game to react to the other arrow keys!

-- **6b)** Using the `activeKey` variable and the `KEY` Object (located in the "Constant Variables" section near the top of your program), program `snake.head.direction` to change according to the arrow key that is currently being pressed.\*\*
+- **6b)** Using the `activeKey` variable and the `KEY` Object (located in the "Constant Variables" section near the top of your program), program `snake.head.direction` to change according to the arrow key that is currently being pressed.

-  When you are finished save your code, refresh your game and try pressing the arrow keys.
+When you are finished, save your code, refresh your game and try pressing the arrow keys.
 Make sure that all four directions work!
 Finally, comment out the `console.log`.
 We don't want to clutter the Console.

 ## TODO 7: Make the head move